haarg/Dist-Zilla-App-Command-DiffMint/README.md

     will be used.
 If `<when>` is `auto` or when the option is not specifed, color will be used when the output is a terminal.

+- --no-pager

+    Avoid using a pager.
+By default, `$PAGER` or `less` will be used if the output is a terminal.

 - --provider=&lt;provider>

     The minting provider to compare against.
 If not specified, it will try to use